 - Bone broth — Supports joints and is anti-inflammatory.
 You can buy a powdered version of this.

 - Caffeine — May be effective for migraines and is sometimes combined with ibuprofen or acetaminophen for greater relief.

 - Kava kava — Sore muscles

 There are many other herbs that may help with pain, so continue researching and testing to see what is most effective for you.
 Then, put several doses of that herb in a water-tight container in your bug out bag.
-Another tip is to research natural pain killers in this book about foraging and learn how to identfy these plants, so you’ll be able to access them if you’re ever out of range of a pharmacy or doctor’s office.
+Another tip is to research natural painkillers in this book about foraging and learn how to identify these plants, so you’ll be able to access them if you’re ever out of range of a pharmacy or doctor’s office.